anantshri1/linear-regression_benchmarking-uber/README.md

 As such, the neural net seems to predict fare prices most accurately, followed closely by XGBoost.

+> Note: An interesting next step would be to further study the fare prices based on the physical location of origin and destination, since fare prices depend on these features as well.
+While I don't do this yet, I think I will look into this soon.

 ## Key Techniques

 - `ColumnTransformer` preprocessing pipelines with `OneHotEncoder` and `StandardScaler`.